pyrevitlabs/pyRevit/README.md

 This package is licensed under  GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
 See LICENSE.md for full license text.
+See [this](http://choosealicense.com/) page for more information on licensing your work.

 ## Credits